mdjahidhasan009/React-Note/fiber_diff-algorithm.md

 # Fiber Commit Phase
 The fiber commit phase is the final phase of the reconciliation process.
 In this phase, the reconciler applies the changes to the DOM and updates the UI to reflect the changes in the application state.
 The commit phase is designed to be efficient and performant, so that updates to the UI can be made quickly and without unnecessary re-renders.

-React does `Object.is(ElementBeforeRender, ElementAfterRender)` to determine if the element has changed.
-If it has changed(means `false`), React will update the element in the DOM.
-If it hasn't changed(means `true`), React will not update the element in the DOM.
-React do not compare the children of the element.
-React will update the children of the element if the parent element has changed.
-React will not update the children of the element if the parent element has not changed.
-Also, React done shallow comparison not deep comparison.

-When the comparison return `false`, first it will check type
-* **Same Type:** Will re-render the component so the state will be preserved.
-* **Different Type:** Will unmount the old component and mount the new component in the DOM so old state will be lost. and the new component will be mounted in the DOM.

 # Fiber Reconciliation Phases
 The fiber reconciliation process is divided into several phases, each of which performs a specific task in the reconciliation process.
 The phases are: